DCED helps local governments, stakeholders and other community leaders address homelessness.

 Homeless Assistance Program (HAP)

-HAP is a program of the PA Department of Public Welfare that provides each county with funding in order to provide case management, rental assistance, bridge housing, emergency shelter and innovative supportive housing services.
+HAP is a program of the PA Department of Human Services that provides each county with funding in order to provide case management, rental assistance, bridge housing, emergency shelter and innovative supportive housing services.
 Click here for DPW's HAP webpage.

 Pennsylvania Homeless Management Information System (PA HMIS)